7 Easy Ways to Get Dumpster Rental Discounts

 3. Don't Keep Your Dumpster Too Long

+Most of the time, companies don’t offer discounts for short-term rentals.
 However, if it’s the busy season and container stocks are running low, then a company would likely be willing to offer you a discount to get the dumpster back sooner than later.

 4. Share With a Neighbor

+If your neighbor has some stuff they’d be interested in getting rid of, then consider going in on a dumpster with them.
+Let them know you’re planning on renting a dumpster, and see if they’d be interested in splitting the cost.
 If they have just one or two items, like a couple pieces of furniture, they could pay $50 of your $250 rental; or if they've got a little bit more to get rid of, you could split it down the middle and pay $125 each.
+Either way, you save on costs, and your neighbor benefits as well.

+Similarly, some companies are willing to give you a discount for renting more than one bin at a time.
 So if you and a couple of neighbors have been meaning to do some serious clean-up, make a plan to rent together, and you could save some serious change.

 5. Clean Load When You Can

+A key factor in dumpster rental pricing is the type of debris going into the dumpster.
 If you’re renting a dumpster for a roofing project and you only plan on disposing of asphalt shingles, chances are the dumpster company will offer a more reasonable price than they would for mixed material.
+The same usually goes for yard waste and concrete.

 6. Donate or Sell First

 Before renting a dumpster, consider having a yard sale or donating to your local charities, especially any bulky items, like furniture or rugs, you may have.
+That will eliminate weight that would otherwise be going into your dumpster.

 A few other great places to consider selling, trading, or donating your gently used goods:

-7. Rent During the 'Off-Season'
+7. Rent During the "Off-Season"

+Most dumpster rental companies are busier in the spring and summer months.
+On the flip side, winter and fall are typically less busy for roll-off providers.
 Because of this, some companies offer discounted pricing more frequently during these months to encourage you to rent.

 You may be able to save a little money if you choose to do remodeling work during the winter as well, which is all worth considering.